openhab/org.openhab.binding.zwave/doc/ebv/heatappfloor_0_0.md

 ### Parameter 1:  Missing Radio Link time

 Missing Radio Link time
-Maximum time device will wait for reconnection before it going ot emergency mode (All switches ON).
+<p&gtMaximum time device will wait for reconnection before it going ot emergency mode (All switches ON). </p&gt <p&gtIt is possible to set in the range of 10 min to 4 hours.
+Default value is 30 min, only 1 Byte</p&gt

-It is possible to set in the range of 10 min to 4 hours.
-Default value is 30 min, only 1 Byte Values in the range 10 to 240 may be set.
+Values in the range 10 to 240 may be set.

 The manufacturer defined default value is ```30```.